UW-Macrostrat/CriticalMAAS/milestone-reports/milestone-4/milestone-4-report.md

 [`../lithologies?lith_group=mafic`](https://dev2.macrostrat.org/api/v2/defs/lithologies?lith_group=mafic).
 [`../lithologies?lith=mafic`](https://dev2.macrostrat.org/api/v2/defs/lithologies?lith=mafic)
-would return a different, more restricted set of results, missing terms encompassed in the `mafic` group like basalt.
-This makes it difficult to construct expressive queries.
+would return a different, more restricted set of results, missing terms encompassed in the `mafic` group like `basalt`.
+This makes it difficult to construct queries naturally, as you have to know the specific level of each term.
 As part of designing tileserver filtering, we are hoping to improve this situation by allowing queries expressed in terms of a single lithology to be automatically expanded to include all child terms.

 - A query for `lith=volcanic` would automatically include `rhyolite`, `basalt`, and other extrusive igneous rocks.